Seasawher/mathlib4-help/docs/options.md

 use the linear-size construction for the `noConfusionType` declaration of an inductive type.
 Set to false to use the previous, simpler but quadratic-size construction.

+## backwards.match.rowMajor
+type: `Bool`

+default: `true`

+If true (the default), match compilation will split the discrimnants based on position of the first constructor pattern in the first alternative.
+If false, it splits them from left to right, which can lead to unnecessary code bloat.

+## backwards.match.sparseCases
+type: `Bool`

+default: `true`

+if true (the default), generate and use sparse case constructs when splitting inductive
+    types.
+In some cases this will prevent Lean from noticing that a match statement is complete because it performs less case-splitting for the unreachable case.
+In this case, give explicit patterns to perform the deeper split with `by contradiction` as the right-hand side.
+     ,

 ## bootstrap.genMatcherCode
 type: `Bool`